 3. Open the Thread Viewer.

-Click on nRF Debug in the Panel View area to view the Thread viewer.
+Click on nRF Debug in the Panel View area to view the Thread Viewer.

 Using the Thread Viewer, you can find crucial information about all the threads in the application, including: